-Candida Lycett Green has been writing the ‘Unwrecked England’ column in The Oldie since its launch in 1992.
-In her column she takes the reader on a journey through every county and reveals, often in little-known backwaters, just how wonderful England still is.
+Candida Lycett Green wrote the ‘Unwrecked England’ column in The Oldie since its launch in 1992.
+In her column she took the reader on a journey through every county and revealed, often in little-known backwaters, just how wonderful England still is.

-She wrote the Nooks and Corners column in Private Eye during the 1970s, covered the World Cup in Mexico for the Evening Standard, was the travel editor of Tatler during the 1980s and has been a contributing editor of Vogue since 1987.
+She wrote the Nooks and Corners column in Private Eye during the 1970s, covered the World Cup in Mexico for the Evening Standard, was the travel editor of Tatler during the 1980s and was a contributing editor of Vogue.

-She has written for a variety of national newspapers and magazines including The Daily Telegraph, The Times, and Country Life
+She wrote for a variety of national newspapers and magazines including The Daily Telegraph, The Times, and Country Life.